slackapi/bolt-js/docs/_basic/listening_actions.md

 ---

 <div class="section-content">
-Your app can listen to user actions like button clicks, menu selects, and message shortcuts using the `action` method.
+Your app can listen to user actions like button clicks, and menu selects, using the `action` method.

 Actions can be filtered on an `action_id` of type string or RegExp object. `action_id`s act as unique identifiers for interactive components on the Slack platform.